If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Is the Best Natural Disinfectant?

-If you want to be completely natural when disinfecting, steam is going to be your best friend.
-Steam cleaners can naturally disinfect and sanitize a huge range of surfaces, killing up to 99.9 percent of common household germs (9).
-Unfortunately, you can’t use steam on every surface.
-So another great option is vodka.
+If you want to be completely natural, steam is your best friend.
+Steam cleaners sanitize a huge range of surfaces, killing up to 99.9 percent of common household germs without chemicals (9).

 FAQs